mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 a system of units kicks in.

 The [@SI] is explicitly stated to be based on the ISQ.
 Among others, it defines seven base units, one for each base quantity.
-This is expressed by associating a quantity kind to a unit being
+In the library, this is expressed by associating a quantity kind to a unit being defined:
-defined:

 ```cpp
 inline constexpr struct metre : named_unit<"m", kind_of<isq::length>> {} metre;